 The majority of maternal death cases received ANC services during the pregnancy that led to death, either from public or private health sector providers.
 Of the 62 maternal deaths, the number of ANC visits was recorded for 46 of them.
-About (24%) had 1 to 3 ANC visits, (39.1%) had 4 to 7 visits and (37.0%) had 8 and above visits.
+About (24%) had I to 3 ANC visits, (39.1%) had 4 to 7 visits and (37.0%) had 8 and above visits.
 The median of ANC visits was 7.5 with a minimum of one and maximum of 20.
 About (34%) had received ANC services from private sector facilities, (30.5%) from public hospitals, (8.5%) from public primary health centers and (27.1%) from both public and private facilities.
-Results show that only a minority (8.5%) of the deceased women had received their ANC services from public primary healthcare facilities.
-This could be explained by the fact that ANC services for cases of high risk pregnancy are normally provided at the secondary and tertiary levels according to the Jordanian healthcare system.
+Results show that only a minority (8.5%) of the deceased women had received their ANC services for cases of high risk pregnancy are normally provided at the secondary and tertiary levels according to the Jordanian healthcare system.